-- Students should establish/update the list of classes/lectures to attend (learning agreements) as soon as possible (within one month of their arrival to Poznań).
-Student must not make changes in this document during the semester or shortly before the exams because it is the basis for preparation of an Exam Card. - Student must not stop attending classes/lectures during the course.
+- 1. Students should establish/update the list of classes/lectures to attend (learning agreements) as soon as possible (within one month of their arrival to Poznań).
+Student must not make changes in this document during the semester or shortly before the exams because it is the basis for preparation of an Exam Card. - 2.
+Student must not stop attending classes/lectures during the course.
 Institutional and Departmental Coordinator and teacher responsible for it should be informed earlier. - 3.
-Students should come to classes run by Polish teachers on time. - Within every chosen course an Erasmus Student has the maximum of 15 class-hours of lectures (in English) and, besides that, participates in some practical classes together with the Polish students.
+Students should come to classes run by Polish teachers on time. - 4.
+Within every chosen course an Erasmus Student has the maximum of 15 class-hours of lectures (in English) and, besides that, participates in some practical classes together with the Polish students.
 We offer a module of subjects in English with our academic teachers who are responsible for the subject and are obliged to do their best to help students.
 The module is based on proposals from incoming students (their Learning Agreements).
 Whether a course will be offered in English is subject to student demand (min.
 50% of incoming students).
-For financial reasons we can offer a MAXIMUM of 10 subjects per semester from each faculty and 5 subject for physiotherapy students (no more). - 5.
-In order to receive credits for the courses an Erasmus Student should see the teachers and present the Exams Card available from the Institutional Coordinator at the Erasmus+ Programme Office.
-This form is the basis for the preparation of the Transcript of Records which will be sent directly to the coordinator at the partner institution not earlier than one month after the end of semester. - 6.
-In case of any problems an Erasmus Student should immediately contact his/her Polish partner-student, the Institutional or Departmental Coordinator. - According to the Bilateral Agreement signed with your university, the IRO will confirm the real time of your study only.
+For financial reasons we can offer a MAXIMUM of 10 subjects per semester from each faculty and 5 subject for physiotherapy students (no more). - The teacher enters points for Erasmus student courses into the USOS system, to which the student has access.
+The Transcript of Records which will be sent directly to the coordinator at the partner institution not earlier than one month after the end of semester. - 2. - 3.
+In case of any problems an Erasmus Student should immediately contact his/her Polish partner-student, the Institutional or Departmental Coordinator. - 4.
+According to the Bilateral Agreement signed with your university, the IRO will confirm the real time of your study only.

-Cubinet - TEORIA I METODYKA TRENINGU SPORTOWEGO Subject - THEORY AND METHODOLOGY OF SPORTS (SPORTS SCIENCE) Unit of AWF Department of the Theory of Sport / Zakład Teorii Sportu Teacher's name Jan M. Konarski, Ass.
+TEORIA I METODYKA TRENINGU SPORTOWEGO Subject THEORY AND METHODOLOGY OF SPORTS (SPORTS SCIENCE) Unit of AWF Department of the Theory of Sport / Zakład Teorii Sportu Teacher's name Jan M. Konarski, Ass.
 Prof., Jarosław Janowski PhD Krzysztof Karpowicz PhD ECTS points 5 Number of hours 20 Methods of estimation Credit on the base of short resuming test, presentation of own project about chosen subject and personal, positive activity during meetings and exercises.
 Effects/results of education Student has an organized knowledge of the planning and implementation of sports training.
 He knows and understands basic methodological skills related to teaching and improving various types of training.
-He is able to prepare and execute a part or all of the training process independently in the context of the staged and major goals of the athlete's development.
-Topics of the classes Training - meaning, definitions, principles.
+He is able to prepare and execute a part or all of the training process independently in the context of the staged and major goals of the athlete's development Topics of the classes Training - meaning, definitions, principles.
 Long term athlete development - development of physical abilities and skills in training process taking into consideration needs of sport's ontogenesis.
 Theory and methodology of preparation basic condition (endurance, strength, speed, coordination).
 Issues concerning technical and tactical preparation of athletes.
 System of training's control and assessment.
 Designing and realization of training to chosen sport's disciplines.
 Periodization of training.
 Elements of sport coaching.
 Using advanced technology to training and competition monitoring.
 Prevention of injuries and overtraining.
 Psycho-biological regeneration / recovery methods.